hdparks/TheStartupTM/README.md

 - [ ] devs
     - [x] hire window
     - [x] hire devs with d
-    - [ ] switch to "d" to open dev window, "h" to hire, "f" to fire, "b" to focus bugs, "n" to focus new features (sliding scale 0 - 10)
+    - [x] switch to "d" to open dev window, "h" to hire, "f" to fire, "b" to focus bugs, "n" to focus new features (sliding scale 0 - 10)
+    - [ ] implement bug - feature focus

 - [ ] make pretty
     - [ ] tetris bar of total cash